-- Invoke San Jacinto College ALERT ME system.
-Members of the campus community may enroll to receive these notifications at www.sanjac.edu/alert-me. - Issue a campus-wide email of the emergency notification.
+- Invoke SJC AlertMe.
+Members of the campus community, as well as the general public, may enroll to receive these notifications at www. sanjac.edu/alert-me. - Issue a campus-wide email of the emergency notification.

 All decisions concerning the discontinuation of college functions, cancellation of classes, or cessation of operations, rest with the Chancellor or her designee.
-After consulting with the Emergency Management Team, the Chancellor shall be responsible for declaring a major institutional emergency Should it be deemed necessary to warn the College community of an impending threat or emergency situation, the College Emergency Notification System will be activated.
+After consulting with the Emergency Management Team, the Chancellor shall be responsible for declaring a major institutional emergency.
+Should it be deemed necessary to warn the College community of an impending threat or emergency situation, the College Emergency Notification System will be activated.

-The College Emergency Notification System consist of the following:
+The College Emergency Notification System consists of the following:

-- Text Messaging
+- Text Messaging - Email

-- Voice Messaging

-- Email